Knowledge Base | Vibrant Finserv

 Matching principle:

-Expenses are recorded in the same period as the revenue they are associated with, in order to accurately reflect the financial performance of the business.
+Expenses are recorded in the same period as the revenue they are associate with, in order to accurately reflect the financial performance of the business.

 Conservatism principle: